 Plum cake.
 Berlin-Reinickendorf, Germany. © Matt Lemon Photography.
 All Rights Reserved.

-“Fruit often triggers a childhood memory; it’s emotional and familiar.” ~ Fallen Fruit Art Collective
+“Fruit often triggers a childhood memory; it’s emotional and familiar.” – Fallen Fruit Art Collective

-Fallen Fruit is an artists’ collaboration founded in 2004 by David Burns, Matias Viegener and Austin Young that began by mapping fruit trees growing on or over public property in Los Angeles.
-The following paragraphs are taken from their web- and Facebook pages.
-You can also watch a short film about their project (see video below) and read the article Fallen Fruit and the ‘Thin End of the Wedge’ by Janet Owen Driggs.
+Fallen Fruit is an art collective founded in 2004 by David Burns, Matias Viegener and Austin Young that began by mapping fruit trees growing on or over public property in Los Angeles.
+The following paragraphs were taken from their website and Facebook page.
+You can watch a short film about their project (see video below) and read Janet Owen Driggs’ article Fallen Fruit and the ‘Thin End of the Wedge’ (on KCET Artbound) or Patricia Leigh Brown’s article Tasty, and Subversive, Too: ‘Fruit Activists’ take Urban Gardens in a New Direction New York Times.

-Fallen Fruit uses fruit as a common denominator to change the way you see the world.
+“Fallen Fruit use fruit as a common denominator to change the way you see the world.
 Using photography, video, performance, and installation, Fallen Fruit’s work focuses on urban space, neighborhood, located citizenship and community in relation to fruit.
 The collaboration has expanded to include serialized public projects and site-specific installations and happenings in various cities around the world.

 From protests to proposals for new urban green space, Fallen Fruit’s work aims to reconfigure the relationship of sharing and explore understandings of public and private, as well as real world and real time.
 We consider fruit to be many things; it’s a subject and object at the same time it is aesthetic.
 Fruit often triggers a childhood memory; it’s emotional and familiar.
 Everyone is an expert on the flavor of a banana.
-Much of this work is linked to ideas of place and family, and much of these works echo a sense of connectedness with something very primal – our capacity to share with others.
+Much of this work is linked to ideas of place and family, and much of these works echo a sense of connectedness with something very primal – our capacity to share with others.”